 - full address and postcode

 - location of the problem

 - type of aircraft, if known

 - a brief description of your complaint

 They will listen to your concerns and you should get a response from MOD within 20 working days.

 Your complaint can be investigated by the Defence Flying Complaints Investigation Team if you make a complaint about serious injuries or damage.

 If you're worried about whether your ride will be affected by a low-flying helicopter, call 0800 515 544.
-This is a freephone MoD helpline which is manned at all times and the operator will ask for the postcode of the area where you intend to ride.
+This is a freephone MoD helpline which is manned 0700-2300 Monday - Thursday and 0700-1700 Friday.
+The operator will ask for the postcode of the area where you intend to ride.
 They should be able to offer you some information on whether there will be any low flying activity in your local area.

 More information is available on the MoD website.